Taiosquare/Taiosquare/README.md

 - I am open to partaking in projects that are aimed at making the world a better place.

-- Major Technologies: JavaScript, Node.Js, MongoDB.
+- Frequently Used Technologies: JavaScript, Node.Js, MongoDB.

-<h2>Projects</h2>
+<h2>Public Projects</h2>
 <table>
   <thead align="center">
     <tr border: none;>